 Solid Fuel Heaters

 If you are installing a solid fuel heater, there are specific regulations that must be followed to ensure that the heater is safe and compliant.
-These regulations cover everything from the design and installation of the heater to the materials that are used and the safety features that must be in place.
 Some of the key requirements include:

 - Minimum clearances from combustible materials